-From the date of acquisition until 30 June 2019, Alawwal bank contributed operating income of SAR 137 million and a net loss before Zakat and income tax of SAR 343 million to the Bank's results.
-If the acquisition had occurred on 1 January 2019, management estimates that combined operating income and net income before Zakat and income tax for the period would be SAR 5.6 billion and SAR 1.5 billion, respectively.
+If the acquisition had occurred on 1 January 2019, management estimates that combined operating income and net income before Zakat and income tax for the period would be SAR 8.1 billion and SAR 2.8 billion, respectively.
 In determining these amounts, the Bank has assumed that the fair value adjustments, determined provisionally, that arose on the date of acquisition would have been the same if the acquisition had occurred on 1 January 2019.
-The closing financial statements of AAB are subject to finalization of audit.
+The amounts of operating income and net income before Zakat and income tax of AAB since the acquisition date are not dislossed in these interim condensed consolidated financial statements due to impracticability on account of ongoing integration and migration activities of AAB.